Rouse vs. Alarmy: an honest comparison

 Lifetime purchase option $59.99 onceSubscription-focused — check listing

 Compiled June 2026 from public App Store listings.
 Alarmy's features and prices change; always check its current listing.
-Rouse details are first-party and current as of v1.4.
+Rouse details are first-party and current as of v2.0.

 The bottom line

 Choose Alarmy if you want the most established mission-dismissal alarm with the deepest anti-snooze toolbox.
-Choose Rouse if you want system-level AlarmKit reliability as the foundation — plus the morning itself: voice-coached routines, interval training, countdowns, and sleep coaching in one app, with a lifetime-purchase option.
+Choose Rouse if you want system-level AlarmKit reliability as the foundation — plus the morning itself: voice-coached routines, interval training, countdowns, and on-device sleep insights in one app, with a lifetime-purchase option.

 Try Rouse free and decide for yourself